Rendlesham Estate Sale - Outlying Portions

 108 Roberts, W. M., Lost Country Houses of Suffolk, p130.

 The linen-backed map shown on the left below covers the same land as the present-day Oak Farm 120 years before the Rendlesham Estate sale.
-At that time the land was owned by Samuel Kilderbee and occupied by Samuel King.
-The map was updated in 1819 to add more land, presumably land that Kilderbee had bought in the intervening time, specifically the group of fields to the west numbered 17-19 (Long, Little and Great Wabbs) and the strip of fields in Great Glemham to the East of the parish boundary (numbered 20-24, Framlingham Field, Queen Mary's Wood, Horse Close and Further Pightle).
+It was drawn in 1794 when Samuel Kilderbee had just bought the estate, and it was then occupied by Samuel King.
+The map was updated in 1819 to add more land, presumably land that Kilderbee had bought in the intervening time, specifically the group of fields to the west numbered 17-19 (Long, Little and Great Wabbs) and the strip of fields in Great Glemham to the East of the parish boundary with Parham (numbered 20-24, Framlingham Field, Queen Mary's Wood, Horse Close and Further Pightle).

 The first three Wabbs fields had become part of Rookery farm by the 1914 Rendlesham Estate sale, and today they are one field, still called Great Wabbs, and still part of Rookery Farm.
 The Glemham fields were not part of the Rendlesham Estate sale, so they were probably sold into neighbouring Pound Farm before Oak Farm was brought into the Rendlesham estate.
 You can see which fields were added by the slightly different black ink, with red tinges around it (and the schedule on the map lists the 1819 additions).

-The name Samuel had been given to three generations of Kilberbee's.
-Grandfather Samuel ran a drapery business in Framlingham (made successful by the Great Granfather, Francis).
+The name Samuel had been given to three generations of Kilberbees.
+Grandfather Samuel ran a drapery business in Framlingham (made successful by the Great Grandfather, Francis).
 Grandfather Samuel died in 1777 and was buried in Framlingham.
 Samuel the father (1725-1813) was a patron of the artist Thomas Gainsborough, and an Ipswich lawyer, who became town clerk of Ipswich [SKilderbee].
 He held the Manor of Glemham and lived at North Glemham House (present-day Great Glemham House).
 Samuel the father left his wealth to his surviving son, the Reverend Samuel Kilderbee (1759-1847).
 Samuel the son was appointed rector of Campsea Ashe in 1784 [SKCampsea].
-It is not known which Samuel the map refers to - probably the father for the 1794 map and the son for the 1819 updates, or maybe the son for both.
+It is not known which Samuel the map refers to - probably the father for the 1794 map and the son for the 1819 updates.
 The nearby wood on Rookery farm still bears the name Kilderbee's Grove.

-I found this map in in the papers of my Grandad, Jack Larter.
+I found the map on the left in the papers of my Grandfather, Jack Larter.
 It was surveyed by the prolific Woodbridge cartographer, Isaac Johnson.
 By a stroke of luck, while browsing through maps in the Suffolk Records Office, I found the sketch map on the right, which Isaac Johnson had drawn up in 1802 [1802a].
 It is probably Johnson's survey sketches for some of the 1819 additions.

 1794 map surveyed by Isaac Johnson [1794a].